spack/spack/lib/spack/docs/packaging_guide.rst

    version('8.2.1', '4136d7b4c04df68b686570afa26988ac',
            url='http://example.com/foo-8.2.1-special-version.tar.gz')

-This is common for Python packages that download from PyPi.
-Since newer download URLs often contain a unique hash for each version, there is no way to guess the URL systematically.

 When you supply a custom URL for a version, Spack uses that URL *verbatim* and does not perform extrapolation.